JuPfu/beck-view-digitalize/README.md

 # FT232H

-The FT232H is a general purpose USB to GPIO, SPI, I2C - USB C & Stemma QT breakout board.
+The FT232H is a general purpose USB to GPIO, SPI, I2C - USB-C & Stemma QT breakout board.
 The FT232H microcontroller connects to your computer via USB-C. See the link [Adafruit FT232H Breakout Board](https://www.adafruit.com/product/2264) to come to know the capabilities of this microcontroller.